Princess Alice of the United Kingdom (1843-1878)

-In 1860, Queen Victoria began looking for a husband for Alice, however candidates were few and far between with the best choices being William, Prince of Orange, or Albrecht, Prince of Prussia, but both were dismissed by Alice.
+In 1860, Queen Victoria began looking for a husband for Alice, however candidates were few and far between with the best choices being William of Orange or Albert of Prussia but both were dismissed by Alice.
 It was Alice’s sister, Victoria, who suggested Louis of Hesse as she had been very impressed with him on a visit to assess his sister, Anna, as a suitable match for their brother, Bertie.
 Both Louis and his brother, Henry, were invited to Windsor Castle in 1860 to attend the Ascot races and by the time the visit was over, it was obvious Louis and Alice were smitten with each other.

 Louis and Alice were formally engaged on 30 April 1861, however arrangements for the wedding were interrupted by the death of Prince Albert on 14 December that same year.
 Queen Victoria ordered the wedding to go ahead as planned despite the period of mourning, however it would be a far simpler affair at Osborne House.
 On 1 July 1862, the royal family gathered in the dining room at Osborne House which had been temporarily converted into a chapel for the wedding, but the atmosphere was gloomy as an emotional Queen Victoria was hidden from view by her sons.